 Work permits, also known as limited licenses, allow you to retain some of your driving privileges even if your license has been revoked.
 You can be issued a limited license to drive to work, school, substance abuse meetings, doctor’s appointments, to provide for your family’s medical needs, and other important situations.

-Minnesota’s ignition interlock program also enables drivers who have had their license revoked for a DWI to remain mobile.
-This is a device wired into a car’s ignition that requires a driver to pass a breath test before the vehicle will start.
-The device will also require the driver to provide breath samples at random intervals while driving.
-If a person with greater than 0.02 alcohol on their breath attempts to start their car, the device will “lock out” the driver and not start.
-That test failure will also be reported to the Department of Public Safety and may extend the time the driver remains subject to the interlock restriction on their license.
+In Minnesota, the ignition interlock program enables you to remain mobile even after your license has been revoked by installing a device that requires you to pass a breath test before you can start your vehicle.
+The device will also require you to provide breath samples at random intervals while driving.
+If your BAC is greater than 0.02 and you attempt to start your car, the device will “lock out” and the car will not start.
+That test failure will also be reported to the Department of Public Safety and may extend the time you remain subject to the interlock restriction on your license.

-These devices are not free and can be embarrassing, but they do allow a driver to continue driving for all purposes and at all times, including while their appeal of their license revocation is pending in court.
+These devices are not free and can be embarrassing, but they do allow you to continue driving for all purposes and at all times, including while your appeal of your license revocation is pending in court.

 Take action to fight the consequences of a DWI